Why Hurricanes Were Assigned Female Names During The Early Years Of Meteorology

 The practice dates back centuries and is rooted in maritime customs.
 In ancient times, sailors used to dedicate ships to goddesses, and in recent centuries, they were seen as mother figures by ships’ captains and mariners.

 The image of a ship as a vessel protecting her cargo like a nurturing mother also played a role.
-As a result, it was common for captains and naval commanders to not only name their ships after a woman but also to refer them as "her" or "she."
+As a result, it was common for captains and naval commanders to not only name their ships after a woman but also to refer to them as “her” or “she.”

-It only becomes clear when you look back in history, why female names were so closely connected with hurricanes and cyclones.
-The fact that these storms always originate over the warm waters of the Subtropics, further explains the connection with maritime practices.
+In 1953, the National Weather Service adopted the practice of naming hurricanes after women, copying the method traditionally used by naval meteorologists, which we explained at the start of this section.
+(The system was revised again in 1979 when male names were incorporated into the naming process.
+More on the adoption of the various systems in the next section.)
+It only becomes clear when you look back in history why female names were so closely connected with hurricanes and cyclones.
+The fact that these storms originate over the warm waters of the subtropics further explains the connection with maritime practices.

 How Do Hurricanes Get Their Names?